codespaces-contrib/save-june/README.md

 # Embedded devcontainer.json properties example

-Like the [monolitic devcontainer.json example](https://github.com/codespaces-contrib/save-june/tree/with-features-monorepo) example, this version of this repository includes two multi-stage Dockerfiles and two .devcontainer.json files that, when combined with Docker Compose, enables multi-container development and takes advantage of the current "dev container features" concept.
+Like the [monolitic devcontainer.json example](https://github.com/codespaces-contrib/save-june/tree/with-features-monorepo) example, this version of this repository includes two multi-stage Dockerfiles  with a Docker Compose file with embedded devcontainer.json properties (included features) to enables multi-container development.

 However, rather than trying to create a configuration in two separate files, it moves the needed devcontainer.json metadata into `docker-compose.devcontainer.yml` instead using the same properties translated to snake_case under an `x-devcontainer` property.
 Again, this is not supported by Remote - Containers or Codespaces, but there's a script to fake it.